boyter/hashit/README.md

   -c, --hash strings      hashes to be run for each file (set to 'all' for all possible hashes) (default [md5,sha1,sha256,sha512])
       --hashes            list all supported hashes -h, --help              help for hashit
+      --mtime             enable mtime output
       --no-stream         do not stream out results as processed -o, --output string     output filename (default stdout) -p, --progress          display progress of files as they are processed -r, --recursive         recursive subdirectories are traversed
-      --stream-size int   min size of file in bytes where stream processing starts (default 1000000) --threads int       number of threads processing files, by default the number of CPU cores (default 8) --trace             enable trace output
+      --stream-size int   min size of file in bytes where stream processing starts (default 1000000) --threads int       number of threads processing files, by default the number of CPU cores (default 20) --trace             enable trace output
   -v, --verbose           verbose output
       --version           version for hashit